Cerrejón: Extraction process

 The extraction process begins with the identification and relocation of wildlife in the area slated for intervention.
 Then the land is cleared and the topsoil is removed and stored in soil banks for the future reclamation of areas intervened by the mining operation.
 Subsequently, the area is drilled and explosives inserted for blasting so the hydraulic shovels can remove the overburden.
 This waste rock is loaded on 240-tonne and 320-tonne trucks and deposited in waste rock dump sites.
 Once the coal seams are exposed, the tractors pile up the coal and it is loaded onto 190-tonne trucks.
 The coal is taken to one of two crushing plants and piled in accordance with its quality and caloric value.
 The plant crushes the coal, and transports it via conveyor belt to the silos for loading in rail cars.
 The train travels 150 kilometres to Puerto Bolívar.
 At the unloading station, the train unloads the coal and conveyor belts transport it to the three stacker-reclaimers, which unload it to storage piles.
 It is later reclaimed and sent to the linear ship-loader, which places it in the holds of coal ships.

-Environmental and human rights concerns
+Environmental and human rights concerns - Environmental Racism

 In the ten years leading up to 2011, mining has been related to human rights violations related to environmental issues in Colombia.
 In June 2020, lawyers for the local Wayuu community lodged a request to the United Nations special rapporteur for human rights and the environment for work to be immediately halted over environmental and human rights concerns.
 In September 2020, several independent human rights experts for the UN called for the mining operations to be halted, citing the serious damage to the environment and the negative effects on the health and other rights of the indigenous peoples who live in the area.

+The core pillars of structural determinants of health, defined by various health organizations, include: land and food system, legal system, educational system, and economic system.
+Beyond human rights concerns, the El Cerrejón mine in Colombia experiences environmental racism.
+The Human Rights Council 2022 report reveals that the systematic projects targeting marginalized communities are rooted in racism, discrimination, colonialism, patriarchy, impunity, and political systems that systematically ignore human rights.
+This concept is essential to understanding the forced displacement of Afro-Colombian and Indigenous Wayuu communities experienced since the beginning of the El Cerrejón project.
+Prioritizing economic maximization over the protection of local communities (their health and voice in legal systems that might offer asymmetric compensations) goes beyond a simple human rights issue.
+Existing research focused on environmental justice clearly connotes these issues.